RM-Engineering/KEITHLEY-2000-replacing-the-VFD-with-a-TFT-color-display/README.md

 The main difference compared to the OLED version is that very little mechanical work is required and the TFT color display with a higher resolution of 320x960 pixels including the LT7680 Graphics Acceleration Control Board is significantly cheaper than the OLED panel.

 The appearance on the TFT is based on a mixture between the representation of modern KEITHLEY instruments and other DMMs.
 Many textual optimizations have been made per software.
-The firmware offers a wide range of enhancements, such as the display of the aktual measurement setting, the representation of the current measurement range, the grouping of measurement values ​​into sets of three, and so on.
+The firmware offers a wide range of enhancements, such as the display of the actual measurement setting, the representation of the current measurement range, the grouping of measurement values ​​into sets of three, and so on.

 Starting with firmware version 1.4, you can choose between different color schemes for the display.